uzma024/FaceRec/README.md

 So i choose a model that utilised resnet and MTCNN of pytorch library, which actually did gave me better accuracy at face recognition.
 After adding and editing functions i was able to utilise the modules of an already developed face recognition model.

-I removed the spoof detection utility for smooth functioning and also for judges to be able to login to admin portal through my photo.
+I removed the spoof detection utility for smooth functioning and also for judges to be able to login to admin portal through a photo.

 ---